andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "SLAP YOUR GRANDMA!!??"

-If Trace Adkins had a grandma the caliber of Linda Belans he wouldn't even think of such a calamitous feat of skullduggery.
+If Trace Adkins had a grandma the caliber of Linda Belans he wouldn't think of such a thing.

-was not nonplussed with the suggestion.
-As you can imagine it became a running joke during rehearsals.
-The timing worked out that Mr Adkins's advocation for familial violence coincided with my stage exit.
+The timing worked out that Mr. Adkins's advocation for familial violence coincided with my stage exit.
 And who's seat was right there at the edge of the stage was none other than the incomparable Linda Belans.